robertsilen/gld/README.md

-gld stands for GreyList Daemon. gld is a standalone policy delegation server for postfix that implements the greylist algorithm as defined at http://www.greylisting.org gld is written in C and use mysql as database.
+gld stands for GreyList Daemon. gld is a standalone policy delegation server for postfix that implements the greylist algorithm as defined at http://www.greylisting.org gld is written in C and use mysql/mariadb as database.

 # What are the requirements ?

 gld needs the following software:
 - a postfix 2.1 or higher server
-- a mysql server or a pgsql server
+- a mysql/mariadb server or a pgsql server

 # How to build gld ?

 This should be easy, just run `./configure` and then make and wait ...
-Of course you need to have include files and libraries for MySQL support.
+Of course you need to have include files and libraries for MySQL/MariaDB support.

-If the compilation fails with mysql related errors, try to run `./configure --with-mysql=DIR` .
+If the compilation fails with mysql/mariadb related errors, try to run `./configure --with-mysql=DIR` .

 # How to install gld ?